All Posts

 • compulsory schooling starts from the year a child turns six before 30 June.

-That makes the NT different from states where the first named school year is already compulsory.
+That makes the NT different from places where the first named school year is already compulsory.

 NT year levels at a glance

-StageWhat families often seeTypical age during the year
+StageWhat NT families often seeTypical age during the year

 First year at schoolTransition5 to 6